plotly/dash-vtk/docs/REFERENCES.md

 VolumeController is a GUI to control the piecewise function

 Keyword arguments:

-- id (string; optional): The ID used to identify this component.
+- id (string; optional):
+    The ID used to identify this component.

+- rescaleColorMap (boolean; default True):
+    Use opacity range to rescale color map.

-- size (list of numbers; default [400, 150]): Controller size in pixels
+- size (list of numbers; default [400, 150]):
-- rescaleColorMap (boolean; default True): Use opacity range to rescale color map
+    Controller size in pixels.

 [Back to menu](#components-reference)